mithredate/todoList/readme.md

     http://localhost:8000/api/v1/list

-The authentication is based on `auth:api` guard and you have to send a `token_api` param along with the request or attach the following header:
+The authentication is based on `auth:api` guard and you have to send a `api_token` param along with the request or attach the following header:

     Authorization: Bearer $api_token

+The `api_token` sent either way should match the `api_token` column of the user in the database.